Submitty/submitty.github.io/_docs/sysadmin/update.md

     the installation & update scripts will re-clone & maintain these checkouts in a new location.

-    Update the Submitty source code repository as described in step 1 of previous section.
+2. Now, update the Submitty source code repository as described in step 1 of previous section.

-2. Next, we need to apply updates to the course databases so they match the database scheme for Submitty as of early June 2018.
+3. Next, we need to apply updates to the course databases so they match the database schema for Submitty as it was in early June 2018.
 Run this command:

     ```
     sudo python3 /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/update_database.py